avnishr/bigdata-hive/Hive_partition.md

 The column on which the partitioning is to be done should be present in the last (col2 in the source table is kept at the last)

 Hive will create a seperate partition for each of the unique values in the col2.

+If I want to load data into the partition

+    Load data local inpath /home/user/data into table part_dep1 partition (deptname='AB')

+At this moment, we created a partition and then loaded the data.

+Now let us create a directory in HDFS and then access the data from hive.

+    ls -lrt
+    /user/hive/warehouse/part_dept1/deptname=Sales
+    mkdir /user/hive/warehouse/part_dept1/deptname=Finance
+    hive> show partitions

+Hive does not recognise the partition Finance because the metadata for Finance is not there.

+We can add metadata

+    alter table part_dept1 add partition (deptname='Finance')

+or we can do something like this

+    msck repair table part_dept1;

+The partition "Finance" will now be present